 That's a total waste of money for anyone trying to build financial security for themselves and their families.

-Look out for these 8 common tricks when you visit the showroom.
+Look out for these 8 well-known tricks when you visit the showroom:

 Dealer trick 1.
 Preying on your lack of information.